President of Togo

-The president of the Togolese Republic (président de la République togolaise) is the head of state of the Togolese Republic.
-The president is mostly, though not entirely, ceremonial as the actual executive power lies in the president of the Council of Ministers, a powerful role that is the head of the cabinet.
+The president of Togo (Président du Togo), officially the president of the Togolese Republic (Président de la République togolaise), is the head of state of Togo.
+The president is mostly, though not entirely, ceremonial as the actual executive power lies in the prime minister, a powerful role that is the head of the cabinet.
 The current president is Jean-Lucien Savi de Tové, who took office on 3 May 2025.
 He is also the oldest president ever in Togolese history.

 For most of Togo's independence, the country had a presidential system in which the president was not only the head of state, but also the head of government and that the role had much power over both domestic and foreign policy.
 However, constitutional reforms adopted in April 2024 reduced the president's powers, made the role more ceremonial, and moved the country towards a more parliamentary system.

 While the role became ceremonial, the president is still the commander-in-chief of the Togolese Armed Forces and still has the power to appoint the president of the Council of Ministers and the government.
 The reform also changed the way the president is elected, from being directly elected by citizens to being indirectly elected by Parliament.

 A total of five people have served as president (not counting one acting president and two interim military officeholders).
 Additionally, one person, Faure Gnassingbé, has served on two non-consecutive occasions: first from the death of his father, Gnassingbé Eyadéma, on 5 February 2005 until his resignation 20 days later on 25 February and the second one from 4 May 2005 until 3 May 2025.